williamlines/golden-square-makers/challenges/08_test_drive_a_class_system.md

   end

   def all
-    # Returns a list of all entries
+    # Returns a list of instances of DiaryEntry
   end

   def count_words
     # Returns the number of words in all diary entries
+    # HINT: This method should make use of the `count_words` method on DiaryEntry.
   end

   def reading_time(wpm) # wpm is an integer representing